Sunday, 7 September 2025

 Marriage to a Hindu is a civilizational duty.

-In the Hindu's cognition, on getting married, he or she instantly inherits the cultural heritage and haz the responsibility to pass on the legacy through children by living by the civilizational ethos.
+In the Hindu's cognition, on getting married, he or she instantly inherits the cultural heritage and has the responsibility to pass on the legacy through children by living by the civilizational ethos.

 And so, ours is the only ancient civilization that continues to survive and thrive.

-Only those who are seduced by the illusion of modern society, and so have abandoned our ancient culture or have become excessively Western, underestimate the significance of marriage.
+Only those who are seduced by the illusion of the so called modern society have abandoned our ancient culture or have become excessively Western, underestimate the significance of marriage.

 They then come to a conclusion that there's only one life, and so attempt to make their marriage work by controlling their spouse using binary logic, or abdicate their responsibilities by becoming indifferent to the other's need, and eventually fail.

-They actually failed to learn & accept that vagaries within a married life are nothing more than Karmic offerings & outcomes.
+They actually failed to learn and accept that vagaries within a married life are nothing more than Karmic offerings & outcomes.

-Often, such people rationalize that it's better to be miserably lonely than remain unhappily married.
+Perhaps such people rationalize that it's better to be miserably lonely than remain unhappily married.
+Not having invested in emotional bonding, the relationship feels like a bondage.

 So, while the Indian marriages work, the innately Abrahamic cultured nations are seen struggling to retain the family structure.

-Having said that, the gold, glitter, glitz & glam in rich urban households during the wedding season get the media attention & gossip traction.
+Having said that, the gold, glitter, glitz & glam in rich urban households during the wedding season get the media attention and gossip traction.

 We have begun to associate the cluster of invented events as marriage.